Advanced Vocab Words - Set 8 Flashcards

 34

-# Fill in the blank with the most appropriate vocabulary word.
-The lake was \_\_\_\_\_\_, reflecting the clear blue sky. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: The lake was \_\_\_\_\_\_, reflecting the clear blue sky. ## Footnote ***Hint:*** *Starts with "p" and means "calm and peaceful".*

 placid ## Footnote *placid (**plass**-id)* adj. free from disturbance